Barrow A.F.C.: Colours and badge

 A kit with blue shirts and white shorts was in use by 1912, although Barrow's original colours were black-and-white stripes.
 From 1939 to 1959, a blue shirt with a white "V" was the design.
 Barrow's kit has varied from predominantly-blue to predominantly-white, with occasional stripes or hoops.
 For the 2001–02 season, Barrow played in black-and-white stripes to celebrate the club's centennial.
 Although Barrow's away colours have varied, the team wore a yellow kit with blue trim for the 2010 FA Trophy final.
 Barrow's second kit from 2011 to 2013 was sky blue; for the 2013–14 season, however, they opted for a yellow away kit and a blue-and-white-hooped home kit.
 After a year, the club reverted to a white home kit with blue sleeves for the 2014–15 season.
 The kits were manufactured by Puma, who had a four-year deal due to expire at the end of the 2015–16 season.
 The deal was reduced by a year, since the club announced on 30 December 2014 that its kit would be manufactured by PlayerLayer for 2015–16.
+In 2024, it was announced that the Government of Newfoundland and Labrador would be the club's new Front of Shirt sponsor.

 The club badge has a bee and arrow (B-arrow) as on the Barrow-in-Furness coat of arms.
-It features an Astute-class submarine (representing the town's shipbuilding industry), a red rose (symbolising Lancashire), and a football.
-The badge was created by Thomas Minnican, who at the time worked at Vickers ship yard (Now known as BAE systems) as a painter.
-He won the Competition to design the badge after it was advertised in the local paper.
+It features an Astute-class submarine (representing the town's shipbuilding industry), a Tudor rose, and a football.